Language Curriculums for Speech Therapy

 Sequencing/Retelling Curriculum:

-- Struggles to retell a past event or story
+- Struggle to retell a past event or story

-- Retellings start in the middle or don’t provide enough background information
+- Start in the middle when retelling paste events or stories, or don’t provide enough background information

 This Curriculum is broken down into three levels: